 Sustainability reporting is integrated into individual sections of the annual report.
-Disclosures are specially indicated with interactive references.
-This section provides disclosures and business impacts not covered by other sections of the annual report.
+Disclosures are specifically marked with interactive links.
 In addition to general disclosures and in accordance with prescribed principles, it provides disclosures on the economic, social and environmental aspects that are of vital importance for the Group and relate directly to the Group's strategy.

-Disclosures in accordance with the GRI standard refer to all Group companies wherever possible and, if not, to the parent company and its EU-based subsidiaries.
+Disclosures in accordance with the GRI standard refer to all Group companies, where possible; where it is not possible, to the parent company and the EU-based subsidiaries.
+The GRI content index appended to the annual report offers a comprehensive overview of the type and scope of disclosures4.